jonwelch888/finProj-GRAPH-/README.md

 ## Overview
 This project involves the implementation of a graph data structure in C++.
 It supports basic graph operations such as adding nodes and edges, cycle detection, and performing depth-first search (DFS) and breadth-first search (BFS).
-The project includes comprehensive testing to ensure robustness and correctness.

 ## Features
 - **Graph Operations**: Add nodes, add edges, retrieve nodes, and retrieve all nodes.